eugenewebdevs/workshops/workshops-2019/microservice/README.md

 ## About

-We will leverage AWS in this workshop due to the ease of set up of these services and the free tier offer. 🎉
+We will leverage AWS in this workshop due to the ease of set up of these services and the free tier offer. 🎉 🆓 🎉

 [Meetup link](https://www.meetup.com/eugenewebdevs/events/257692027/)

-Only the Lambda and API Gateway services will be used in the context of this workshop.
+Lambda and API Gateway services will be used in the context of this workshop.
 However, a makes it easy to add other services like [S3](https://aws.amazon.com/s3/) and [DynamoDB](https://aws.amazon.com/dynamodb/) for data storage 💾, as well as over 50 other services.

 The aim of the workshop is to use AWS to access, consume, and return data from AWS and a third party REST API.
 [Slides](https://slides.com/antonioortega-1/aws-microservice-workshop_

-The following S3 endpoint returns a simple JSON response for the inital connection: https://s3-us-west-2.amazonaws.com/eugenewebdevs/workshops-2019/sample.json 🔗
+The following S3 endpoint returns a simple JSON response for the inital connection: https://s3-us-west-2.amazonaws.com/eugenewebdevs/workshops-2019/sample.json

+Will be acquiring this data via http requst to the above link 🔗

-No additional libraries 📕 or packages 🎁 are imported unless added via a custom runtime layer.
+No additional libraries 📕 or packages 🎁 are imported unless already added to a custom runtime layer.

-This workshop will not be covering [SAMS](https://github.com/awslabs/serverless-application-model)
+This workshop will be completely in the browser and will not be covering [SAMS](https://github.com/awslabs/serverless-application-model)

 ## Lambda